Sleightttt/Sleightttt.github.io/README.txt

 ## Skills

-Brennan's proficiency includes, but is not limited to:
+My proficiency includes, but is not limited to:

 - SQLAlchamy
 - Node.js